LeidenNLP/conllchains/README.md

 ## Use

-Subsequently, you can use `python -m` to run a model like a stand-alone script, like this (inside the same environment where you installed it):
+Subsequently, you can use `python -m` to run a module like a stand-alone script, like this (inside the same environment where you installed it):

 ```bash
 python -m conllchains download